Learn how industry leaders apply computer vision, face tracking and facial recognition technologies to shape our lives

-Virtual makeovers, hair recolouring in real time and AI based product recommendations will reduce the uncertainty of shopping for beauty products or fashion accessories.
+Virtual makeovers, hair segmentation and recolouring in real time and AI based product recommendations will reduce the uncertainty of shopping for beauty products or fashion accessories.
 Cosmetic giant Sephora reported that finding the correct foundation colour was a big concern for customers.
 It launched an AI colour match feature, based on skin-colour detection, which has attracted 8.5 million visits and seen 200 million shades sampled.

 Visitors can not only wear lipstick and eyeshadow in the app but also check with virtual tutorials on how to contour, apply highlighter and create looks with eyeliner.
 MAC Cosmetics expects a 31 per cent sales increase by using virtual try-on mirrors in its physical stores.

 Medical companies can harness augmented reality face recognition to hold remote consultations between patients and doctors.
 Facial expression recognition and eye-tracking technology could be valuable for assessing patients digitally, while facial AR modification could give realistic demonstrations of cosmetic surgery.

 When used in research or a medical context, CV algorithms can analyse facial expressions that represent emotions and identify minute changes in pupil diameter and facial muscles that indicate emotions such as joy and despair.
 These are usually invisible to the naked eye and many are involuntary reflexes.
 This could help those with social difficulties, for example someone on the autistic spectrum, to interpret reactions in others, let brands research the effect of advertising or even help people to understand their own feelings.